Siletz Reservation: Cultural reprogramming

+White settlement

+On May 16, 1895, President Grover Cleveland signed a proclamation declaring the so-called vacant lands of the 168,000 acre Yankton Indian Reservation of South Dakota and the roughly 250,000 acres of the Siletz Reservation open to settlement effective at noon, May 21.
+Land not already claimed by Native American families as individually-owned homesteads would at that time be available to non-Indian claimants.

+Although a great percentage of the Siletz Reservation lands were mountainous and inarable, "a great many prospective settlers" were already on the ground ahead of the formal opening for claims, with lands around the mouth of the Siletz River in particularly high demand.

-Culture and lifestyle
+Contemporary culture and lifestyle

 Tribal housing

-The Siletz tribe has built several different areas for tribal members to live.
+The confederated Siletz tribes have built several different areas for tribal members to live.
 The tribe has created a rent-to-buy style program so that tribal members are able to own their own houses.
 The tribe has also created elders housing units for the elderly tribal members, and they boast several different areas where members are able to rent tribal apartments, these apartments are spread all over the city on tribal properties.

 Tribal events

 The Siletz reservation is home to many tribal programs.
 The most prominent is the annual celebration held in Siletz on top of Government Hill, the Nesika Illahee Pow-wow.
 This event happens during the second weekend of August.
 The pow-wow opens up every year with a parade and leads into the celebration that lasts all weekend.
 Siletz is also home to many other cultural events such as a culture camp, youth activities, and activities for elders.
 The reservation also houses the Siletz dance house where solstice celebrations take place along with many other events like weddings and coming-of-age ceremonies.